shawenyao/R/main/data_incubator/README.md

 In this project, I applied Colley's method on data scraped from bbc.com, in order to address all three concerns and reveal the true power ranking of the 2019-2020 soccer season.

-See the link below for the evolution of such power-ranking among all teams from the biggest 5 football league.
+See the link below for the evolution of such power-ranking among all teams from the biggest 5 football leagues.

 ## Exploratory Analysis

+There is a small but negative correlation between the scores of home and away teams.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/data_incubator/plot1.svg">
 </div>

+Of all big 5 leagues, German Bundesliga demonstrates the strongest scoring ability.
 <div align="center">
   <img src="https://shawenyao.github.io/R/output/data_incubator/plot2.svg">
 </div>